 - Maintain the Member/Officer Protocol to ensure that a shared understanding of roles and objectives is maintained. - Ensure that the Clerk to the Authority and the Monitoring Officer are responsible for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with.

 Managing Data

-Maintain effective mechanisms to monitor service delivery.
+- Maintain effective mechanisms to monitor service delivery. - Develop and maintain appropriate processes for managing and storing data.

 Strong public financial management